 Are you a geometry whiz or a genuine science buff?
 Offer your services as an individual tutor for school-aged children this summer and you’ll have a meaningful way to earn extra money.
 You can help a struggling student work through summer homework or pass makeup exams so they earn their promotion to the next grade.
 You’ll be using your brains to make a difference in a child’s life while making good money on the side.

 If you’ve got a spectacular talent outside the classroom, you can use it to make money this summer by teaching it to students who want to learn how to do it, too.
 Specialized instructors like guitar teachers or art coaches can charge a pretty penny per session.

-While it helps in some cases, you don’t need special training or credentials for earning extra pocket money.
+It may help in some cases, but you don’t need special training or credentials for earning extra pocket money.
 Use this list to find the side hustle that works for you and start boosting your income.